 The likelihood of triggering is a description of how likely it is to encounter a particular avalanche problem.
 It combines the spatial distribution of the problem with the sensitivity or ease of triggering avalanches.
-The spatial distribution states how likely it is to encounter the problem in the terrain (altitude and aspect) indicated in the advisory.
+The spatial distribution states how likely it is to encounter the problem in the terrain within certain elevations and aspects indicated in the advisory.
 Sensitivity indicates how easy it is to trigger an avalanche once you have encountered it, or how abundant natural avalanches are expected to be.

 As already mentioned, one of the points to consider when we establish the likelihood of triggering a given problem (for example, wind slabs) is what its distribution is in the mountains.
 The following are our working definitions: